 DWI Second Offense Lawyer St. Louis, MO.
-If you are a St. Louis-area resident facing your second DWI in the state of Missouri, you’ll need a qualified St. Louis DWI Lawyer who has worked on multiple second offense DWI arrests in the past.
+If you are live in St. Louis and are facing your second DWI in the state of Missouri, you’ll need a qualified St. Louis, MO DWI Lawyer who has worked on multiple second offense DWI arrests in the past.
 A second DWI offense is not the same as a first offense DWI.
 It brings unique challenges to your legal situation that requires prudent consideration of your past driving record.
 It’s more than likely that the state of Missouri and the prosecutor filing the charges will be able to see the previous DWI on your record.
 So even if your last DWI was more than five years ago, it would still be taken into consideration from a punishment perspective.

 The Missouri Department of Revenue outlines the following punishment guidelines for multiple-time DWI offenders: